rehierl/abstract-properties/02-x-mathematics/03-0-relations/2-0-graphs.md

 * `E := { (a,b) }`

-A horizontal visualization will in general denote the orientation of each edge by displaying an arrow with its head on the side of the 2nd vertex of the corresponding edge - i.e. `a -> b` corresponds with edge `(a,b)`.
+A horizontal visualization will in general denote the orientation of each edge by displaying an arrow with its head on the side of the 2nd vertex - i.e. `a -> b` corresponds with edge `(a,b)`.

 However, and since the drawing-order is by default from left-to-right, an arrow head may be omitted.
 In such a case, the arrows need to be understood to be oriented such that the 1st vertex of a node appears left of the arrow's line `-`, and the 2nd vertex right of it.
-This may be referred to as the default orientation of an headless arrow.
+This may be referred to as the default orientation of a headless arrow.

 Similar to that, arrows in a vertical top-down visualization always need to be understood to be oriented with the 1st vertex being above the arrow's line